ocoretech/CTF-workbook/CEH Chapter 4.md

 ### **Page 13**

-* NetBIOS is considered first for enumeration because it extracts a large amount of sensitive information about the target network.

 Attackers use NetBIOS enumeration to obtain:
 * The list of computers that belong to a domain
 * The list of shares on the individual hosts in a network